-Short answer: no. Longer answer: standard LDAP traffic is not encrypted, but there is a nonstandard version of LDAP called Secure LDAP, also known as "LDAPS" or "LDAP over SSL" (SSL, or Secure Socket Layer, being the now-deprecated ancestor of Transport Layer Security).
+Short answer: no. Longer answer: While LDAP encryption isn't standard, there is a nonstandard version of LDAP called Secure LDAP, also known as "LDAPS" or "LDAP over SSL" (SSL, or Secure Socket Layer, being the now-deprecated ancestor of Transport Layer Security).

 LDAPS uses its own distinct network port to connect clients and servers.
 The default port for LDAP is port 389, but LDAPS uses port 636 and establishes TLS/SSL upon connecting with a client.

 LDAP authentication is not secure on its own.
 A passive eavesdropper could learn your LDAP password by listening in on traffic in flight, so using SSL/TLS encryption is highly recommended.

 Not exactly.
 The port itself is no more secure than unencrypted LDAP traffic, but you do have some alternatives to LDAPS for increasing your security: you could use the LDAPv3 TLS extension to secure your connection, utilize the StartTLS mode to transition to a TLS connection after connecting on port 389, or set up an authentication mechanism to establish signing and encryption.

 4.)
 What is the difference between LDAP and Active Directory?